 Opportunities for Pro Bono Service in Tennessee

 For those looking for a traditional pro bono clinic experience, legal aid organizations, bar associations, law schools and the Tennessee Access to Justice Commission support standing legal clinics throughout the year.
 Some clinics are open for a variety of civil legal issues, while others focus on a particular area of law or client population.
-While in-person clinics may be on hold, many organizations have shifted to phone or video-based events.
+Many programs provide both in-person and virtual pro bono opportunities.

 TN Free Legal Answers